UniFormal/uniformal.github.io/doc/setup/index.md

 1. asks for a directory into which MMT content should be installed,
 1. checks out some example content repositories into that directory (requires git and internet access),
 1. runs MMT to build those repositories,
-1. if you have installed jEdit before, configures it for use with MMT.
+1. if you have installed jEdit before, configures it for use as an MMT IDE.
-   Further instructions for setting up jEdit are available [here](jedit).
+   (Further instructions for setting up jEdit are available [here](jedit).)

-You can rerun this setup dialog (e.g., after updating MMT) by running `java -jar mmt.jar :setup` To install/update only the jEdit integration, use `java -jar mmt.jar :jeditsetup install`.

-If you want to use IntelliJ instead of jEdit, additionally do the following:
+If you want to use IntelliJ instead of jEdit as an MMT IDE, additionally do the following:
 1. Install [IntelliJ IDEA](https://www.jetbrains.com/idea/) with a [version compatible with the MMT plugin](https://plugins.jetbrains.com/plugin/11450-mmt/versions) (tldr: a non-beta version)
 2. [Install the MMT plugin](https://uniformal.github.io/doc/applications/intellij/)
 You can now use IntelliJ to create (and open existing) "MathHub projects".